The Dominion Road upgrade is proposed to improve provision for public transport, walking and cycling along this important corridor.

-Project status: Construction
+Project status: On hold

 Project zone: Central

-- Bus travel time and reliability,
+- Improve public transport travel time and reliability.

 2013 - Detailed design awarded.
 Public open days.
 Cycle route design completed.

 2014 - Tender for cycle route awarded and construction started.
 Main corridor design completed.

 The routes are designed to make cycling an attractive, easy, and safe transport and recreation option for communities around the Dominion Road corridor and will provide local connections to schools and parks.

 The new routes will cover about 12 kilometres on roads and through parks, passing 16 schools serving 12 thousand pupils.
 New safe cycle crossings will be constucted on Balmoral Road and Mt Albert Road.

 - See a map of new cycle route (PDF 720KB).

 - View the eastern cycle route construction map (PDF 9.2MB).